The Power to Transform Lives

 Empowerment of women with intellectual disability through involvement in Special Olympics Bulgaria ~".

 Format: Presentation, Q & A, and discussion

-Language: English (Closed Captions available in English)
+Language: English (Closed Captions available i)

 Facilitator: Dr. Kari Fasting (WSI Board)